mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/modifying-web-pages-tab.md

     });

 This add-on creates a widget which contains the Mozilla favicon as an icon.
-It has a click handler which fetches the active tab and loads a content script into the page hosted by the active tab.
-The content script just draws a red border round the page.
+It has a click handler which fetches the active tab and loads a script into the page hosted by the active tab.
+The script is specified using `contentScript` option, and just draws a red border round the page.
 Try it out:

 * create a new directory and navigate to it